National Cycle Route 12: Enfield to Hatfield

 The route starts at Enfield Lock at the junction with National Cycle Route 1.
-The route is open and signed through Enfield to Chase Farm where it ends at the A1005.
-The extension on to Hadley Wood is due for construction by the end of 2017, according to Enfield Council.
-For now, there is an unsigned route via Oak Ave, Hadley Road and Ferny Hill, but this road is steep and can be busy.
+The route is open and signed through Enfield to Chase Farm via Forty Hall Country Park.
+This section has recently been extended through new woodland for approximately 2 miles eastwards, but not yet through to Hadley Wood.
+For now, there is a possible route via this new path and then an unsurfaced permissive path to Waggon Road, Hadley Wood.

-At Hadley Wood station, route 12 starts again as The Great North Way and is continuous from Hadley Wood station on the railway line from London to north of Letchworth at the Hertfordshire county boundary.
+At Hadley Wood station, route 12 starts again as The Great North Way and is continuous to north of Letchworth at the Hertfordshire County boundary.
 There is a short cut cycle route direct from the station to Waggon Road.
+The route is on road from Hadley Wood to Dancers Lane, then a bridleway to South Mimms services.

-At South Mimms the route has an entrance to South Mimms Services, the service station on the M25 Motorway.
-The section from Hadley Wood to South Mimms is mostly on road.
+At South Mimms route 12 has an entrance to South Mimms Services, the service station on the M25 and A1(M) motorways.
 North of South Mimms the route is mostly on segregated path to Hatfield.